alisalman110/VBPtest/VBP/Support/S_Encryption/network.md

 Unlike the backup and tape job encryption features, the network transport encryption feature is designed to protect data "in-flight".
 For example, when the proxy is sending data across the network to the backup repository, data can be encrypted between these two points even if job-level encryption has not been enabled.
 This is primarily useful when the network between the source and target is not trusted, for example, when sending data across the Internet.

 ## How does it work?
-Network encryption in Veeam Backup & Replication is controlled via the global Network Traffic options.
+Network encryption in Veeam Backup & Replication is controlled via the global [Network Traffic Rules].

 ![Network Traffic Encryption](media/traffic_encryption.jpg)